GeorgeSchiro/ReplaceText/README.md

         -OldText=Old text 123 to be replaced.
         -NewText=Old text 456 to be replaced.

+-TrackItemsFoundPerFile=False

+    Set this switch True to have every -OldText item found in every file tracked during the current run.
+Each -OldText item found is compared to corresponding items found during the previous run.
+If there are any discrepancies found between the current run and the previous run, a warning dialog will be displayed (assuming -NoPrompts is false, see above).
+This can be helpful to catch inadvertent manual text edits that often break software otherwise maintained by automated code transforms implemented via a tool like this.

 -UseRegularExpressions=False

     Set this switch True to use regular expressions in the -OldText values